-Non-contact tool setting systems use a beam of laser light passing between a transmitter and a receiver, located either on, or to each side of the machine bed, such that the beam passes through the working volume.
-The passage of a tool through the beam causes a reduction in light seen at the receiver, from which a trigger signal is generated.
+Non-contact tool setting systems use a beam of laser light passing between a transmitter and a receiver, located either on the bed of the machine, or on each side of it so that the beam passes through the working volume.
+The passage of a tool through the beam causes a reduction in light seen at the receiver, from which a trigger signal is generated (see Figure 1).
 This latches the machine position at that instant, from which the tool's dimension can be derived.
-Such systems can also be used to detect broken tools, a process which involves rapidly moving the tool into a position where it should intersect the laser beam: if light reaches the receiver, the tool tip must be missing.
+Such systems can also be used to detect broken tools, a process which involves rapidly moving the tool into a position where it should intersect the laser beam - if light reaches the receiver, then the tool tip must be missing.